 “Data without action is meaningless”- Unknown.

-- Data collected focuses on outcomes and not the drivers
+- Data collected focuses on outcomes and not the drivers of employee engagement

-According to a study conducted by Gallup, more than 51% of employees in the U.S alone are said to be disengaged.
+According to a study conducted by Gallup, more than 51% of employees in the U.S. alone are said to be disengaged.
 16% of the employees are actively disengaged.
 These statistics are surprising and disheartening.

 - Do any of the areas of improvement already align with the current strategic direction?

-- Is the change being considered reasonably?
+- Is the change considered reasonable?